 Response: DPHHS thanks commenters for sharing these important concerns and is committed to mitigating coverage loss to the maximum extent possible.
+As required by the General Appropriations Act, HB 2, DPHHS is seeking to remove the expenditure authority for 12-month continuous eligibility from the underlying 1115 HELP Waiver.
 Montana was one of only two states that permitted continuous eligibility for adults through an 1115 Waiver; with the removal of this policy, Montana will now be aligned with the majority of other states' Medicaid eligibility and enrollment processes.
-Further, many who may lose Medicaid eligibility because of changes in employment or income will have access to other coverage such as through an employer of the subsidized plans on the Federally-facilitated Marketplace (i.e. healthcare.gov).
+Further, many who may lose Medicaid eligibility because of changes in employment or income will have access to other coverage, such as through an employer or the subsidized plans on the Federally-facilitated Marketplace (i.e., healthcare.gov).

 Comment: Commenters expressed concern that removing continuous eligibility would increase reporting burdens on eligible Montanans.
-Some of these commenters expressed the specific concern that members with severe and/or disabling mental illness may be especially challenged by increased reporting burdens.

 Response: The State thanks commenters for their feedback and for sharing their concerns.
 Montana DPHHS is committed to implementing this policy change in ways that minimize coverage loss and barriers to access to health care for those who continue to be eligible for Medicaid.
 DPHHS is committed to leveraging available data to verify eligibility, to the maximum extent possible, in order to reduce the burden of having to provide documentation verification.
-In most cases, beneficiaries are already required to report such changes in circumstances to the state.
-The primary difference is that under the current policy, the state does not act on that information until it conducts the individual's renewal at the end of the 12 month period.
-DPHHS considered the concerns raised specific to the SDMI population and has revised the 1115 WASP amendment request to ensure 12 month continuous eligibility for the WMHSP population remains intact.
+In most cases, beneficiaries are already required to report such changes in circumstances to the state-the primary difference is that under the current policy, the state does not act on that information until it conducts the individual's renewal at the end of the 12-month period.

 Comment: Many commenters expressed concern that the removal of 12 months continuous coverage would lead to churn and result in increased health care costs and poorer health care.

 Response: The State thanks the commenters for their feedback.
-As DPHHS works to implement this program change.
-DPHHS is committed to mitigating the harm of frequent redeterminations and reducing the amount of churn and disruptions to health care coverage.
+As DPHHS works to implement this program change, pursuant to HB 2, DPHHS is committed to mitigating the harm of frequent redeterminations and reducing the amount of churn and disruptions to health care coverage.
 For any individual who is found ineligible for Medicaid coverage, the State will continue to connect these individuals to the Federally-facilitated Marketplace in order to have their eligibility determined for other Insurance Affordability Programs.

-Comment: Some commenters expressed concern that as a result of the removal of 12 months continuous coverage, Montanans will have less access to primary and preventative care.
+Comment: Multiple commenters expressed concern that as a result of the removal of 12 months continuous coverage, Montanans will have less access to primary and preventative care.
 Response: The State thanks the commenters for sharing their concerns.
-For any individual who is found ineligible for Medicaid coverage, the State will continue to connect these individuals to the Federally facilitated Marketplace in order to have their eligibility determined for other Insurance Affordability Programs.
+For any individual who is found ineligible for Medicaid coverage, the State will continue to connect these individuals to the Federallyfacilitated Marketplace in order to have their eligibility determined for other Insurance Affordability Programs.
 DPHHS is committed to ensuring Montanans will have access to primary and preventative care and encourages continued and ongoing feedback on beneficiary impact as this policy is implemented.